METEO 3 Lesson 12 Images

 Text description of the Hurricane Wilma's "pinhole eye" image.

-The image is a satellite view of a hurricane, showing a well-defined spiral structure indicative of a powerful storm system.
-The swirling cloud bands surround a small, distinct eye at the center, which is labeled as “Wilma's 'pinhole eye'” with a yellow arrow pointing to it.
-The cloud patterns exhibit varying shades of gray, depicting the density and thickness of the clouds.
-The outer bands of the hurricane are shown extending outward, covering a large area.
+The image is a black‑and‑white satellite view of a hurricane, showing a well‑defined spiral structure characteristic of a powerful storm system.
+Swirling cloud bands wrap tightly around a small, distinct eye at the center, which is labeled “Wilma’s ‘pinhole eye’” with a yellow arrow pointing to it.
+The cloud patterns vary in shades of gray, illustrating differences in cloud density and thickness.
+The hurricane’s outer bands extend far outward, covering a large surrounding area.
+The location of the storm is not specified in the image.

 dry entrainment